n0nag0n/simple-job-queue/README.md

 	$Job_Queue->watchPipeline('some_cool_pipeline_name');
 	while(true) {
 		$job = $Job_Queue->getNextJobAndReserve();

-		if(empty($job)) {
+		// adjust to whatever makes you sleep better at night (for database queues only, beanstalkd does not need this if statement) if(empty($job)) {
-			// adjust to whatever makes you sleep better at night usleep(500000);
+			usleep(500000);
 			continue;
 		}